FortunateOmonuwa/FileStorage.API/Chrome-Extension-BE/Documentation.md

 ## **FileModel**

 <summary>
-The FileModel are the files being uploaded into the application
+FileModel are the files being uploaded into the application
 </summary>

 <details>